digitalrebar/digitalrebar/doc/development-guides/model/role.md

 the user for adding to deployments.
 They are generally only added to deployments by users or during discovery.

+#### powersave

+Indicates that the node should power down if the noderole for this role transitions to active and the noderole either has no children or all of its children are proposed.
+This can be overridden on a per-node basis by setting the stay_on attribute on the node to true.

 > Noop and Network roles are almost always Milestones.

 Non-milestone roles are typically added automatically when Crowbar